microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIRow.md

 ```

 ### -Workspace
-Workspace containing the dataset and table for row removal.
+Workspace containing the dataset and table for row insertion.

 ```yaml
 Type: Workspace